VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 * [Vimpeccable](https://github.com/svermeulen/vimpeccable)
 * [bex.nvim](https://github.com/bkoropoff/bex.nvim)

 No need to download them all.
-Each one has a different way to create keybingings.
+Each one has a different way to create keybindings.
 Pick the one you like the most.

 ## Plugin manager